mutualite/pathway/README.md

 ## About

-webpAIge let's you chat with webpages using the Pathways framework to access in realtime the webpage's content and the Gemini ai model for chat completion.
+webpAIge unlocks real-time conversations with webpages.
+Powered by the Pathways framework, it gathers content in real-time, and then uses the Gemini AI model for chat completion.

 ## Demo

+Click to see the demo

 [![Video Demo](./assets/video_thumbnail.png)](https://www.youtube.com/watch?v=-CwuSbPkDtA)

 ## Prerequisites